kwanlung/maybank-tech-assessment/README.md

 1. **Repository Pattern**
    - Abstracts the data layer, providing a collection-like interface for domain objects
-   - Classes: `TransactionRepository`, `ProcessedFileRepository`
+   - Classes: `TransactionRepository`

 2. **Builder Pattern**
    - Used via Lombok annotations (`@Builder`) for creating complex objects
-   - Applied to DTOs and entities
+   - Applied to DTOs and entities like `Transaction` and `TransactionDto`

 3. **DTO (Data Transfer Object) Pattern**
    - Separates the API contract from internal domain models